How to add credit card processing to your website

 Set up your payment platform.

 To accept credit cards for online purchases, merchants need a platform to collect important data about customers and process payments.
-Top tier providers can do all of this in minutes, allowing for smooth transactions and a seamless customer experience.
+Top-tier providers can do all of this in minutes, allowing for smooth transactions and a seamless customer experience.

 Payment platforms may come in the form of: